 In this article, we will talk about photodiode.
-It is basically a light detector semiconductor device, which converts the light energy into current or voltage depends upon the mode of operation.
-It has built in optical filter, lenses and may have a large or small area of surface, when light falls on this surface, then this produce a current.when there is no any light falls on this surface then it also gives a small amount of current.
-The current, which produce this device is directly proportional to the light falls on the surface of the photodiode but as we increase the surface area then it response time to produce current becomes low.
-The schematic symbol is shown in figure below:
+It is basically a light detector semiconductor device that converts the light energy into current or voltage.
+This conversion depends on the mode of operation.
+It has built-in optical filters and lenses and may have a large or small area of surface.
+When light falls on this surface, it produces a current.
+When there is no light falling on this surface, it also gives off a small amount of current.
+The current that this device produces is directly proportional to the light that falls on the surface of the photodiode.
+As we increase the surface area, the response time to produce current becomes shorter.
+We can see the schematic symbol in the figure below:

-Photodiode is a PN junction diode that forms from two types of junctions.
-This has a junction of P-type semiconductor material such as boron and N-type semiconductor material such as phosphorous.
+A photodiode is a PN junction diode that forms from two types of junctions.
+This has a junction of P-type semiconductor material such as boron and a junction of N-type semiconductor material such as phosphorous.
 For reference, we can see its construction in the figure below.

 Operational Modes of Photodiode